Upward movement in housing market, surveys show

 Taranaki was the only region not to have a boost in sales in the month.

-Next story in National: ERO says Years 9 and 10 the forgotten years
+Next story in New Zealand: ERO says Years 9 and 10 the forgotten years

 Copyright © 2012, Radio New Zealand